 The "related projects" concept involves links from one project to another FirstSpirit project.
 These links can be made indirectly by defining link targets in a FirstSpirit project (via specifically configured input components), but also by directly defining the targets within the site store.

-If a valid license exists for the functionality, "related projects" access can be activated via FirstSpirit Server and Project Configuration.
+If a valid license exists for the functionality, "related projects" access can be activated via FirstSpirit ServerManager.

-For more information on configuring and using related projects, see the FirstSpirit Manual for Editors (JavaClient) and FirstSpirit Online Documentation.
+For more information on configuring and using related projects, see FirstSpirit Online Documentation.

 7.4.19.3 Remote schemata concept